B.G 2.16

 na ca yuddhātparalokaduḥkhamiti śokaḥ। asatkarmaṇaḥ sakāśāt bhāvo nāsti satkarmaṇaḥ sakāśāt abhāvo nāstīti niyatattvāt।

-Becoming melancholy at the present moment by thinking about misery in the after world due to war is not appropriate.
-"From inappropriate action there can never be happiness and from appropriate action there can be no misery"–thus states the governances of principles.
+Becoming melancholy at the present moment by thinking about misery in the afterlife due to war is not appropriate.
+"From inappropriate action there can never be happiness, and from appropriate action there can be no misery" - thus states the governance of principles.

 sadbhāvavācinaḥ śabdāḥ sarve te sukhavācakāḥ। abhāvavācinaḥ śabdāḥ sarve te duḥkhavācakāḥ॥

-"The word 'sadbhāva' indicates happiness in all its usages and 'abhāva' indicates misery in all its usage”
+"The word 'sadbhāva' indicates happiness in all its uses, and 'abhāva' indicates misery in all its uses."

 iti śabdanirṇaye।